fullscreennl/simple-laser/README.md

 4) A script wich generates machine instructions from cad drawings. `simplelaser.py`

 ###Dependencies
-This solution makes us of the following software/libraries:
+This solution makes use of the following software/libraries:

 [pstoedit](http://www.pstoedit.net) for converting EPS files to flattened svg.